untoldwind/alfred2-layout/README.md

 # Implementation notes

 * The script is written in python using PyObjC and the ScriptingBridge.
 This should be no problem as both is shiped as part of MacOS since 10.5.
 * It the application supports scripting, the window is moved "directly".
-Unluckily some Applications do not support this, so there is a fallback using "SystemEvents".
-This only works if you have UI scripting enabled: [Graphic User Interface (GUI) Scripting](http://www.macosxautomation.com/applescript/uiscripting/)
+Unluckily some Applications do not support this, so there is a fallback using "SystemEvents". his workflow only works if Alfred is included in the list of Accessibility applications, which can be found under System Preferences > Security & Privacy > Privacy > Accessibility (in previous MaxOS Versions this was done via [Graphic User Interface (GUI) Scripting](http://www.macosxautomation.com/applescript/uiscripting/))
 * At the moment there are no hotkeys defined, which should be straight forward though ...

 # Hacking